qmuloadmin/rust-training/Module I - Introduction to Rust.md

 #### No Null Pointers Ever Again

 One of the biggest, most obvious example of better types to anyone who's ever written Java, or Golang, or Javascript is that rust has no concept of a null reference.
 It's impossible.
 Every variable must be initialized to be used.
-Null pointers are a bad idea, and by this time, everybody knows it (Rust is hardly the first language to remove support, Kotlin and Swift both are immune to null pointers as well, arguably, even Python is immune and it predates Java).
+Null pointers are a bad idea, and by this time, everybody knows it (Rust is hardly the first language to remove support, Kotlin and Swift both are immune to null pointers as well and even Python is immune and it predates Java).

 However, at some point, you will _need_ to support a value being "empty" and not being forced to set it to some value just for the sake of satisfying some crusade against null pointers.
 For this, Rust uses a standard enum, `Option<T>`.

 A hugely important distinction is that this is a different type.
-You cannot, ever, compare a `T` to an `Option<T>`.
+You cannot compare a `T` to an `Option<T>`.
 In go, there is no capacity in the type system to know if a pointer can be null.
 This means you have to use sophisticated linting to determine that possibility via tracing of code paths...
 But a simple type fixes all of that.
 Of course, to enable this type, you need generics and enums.
 Here is what Option looks like:

 ```rust
 enum Option<T> {